thedarkjester/P2PSwap/README.md

     **`Only one side can sweeten the deal as you might expect, it would be silly otherwise`**

-2. pI and pI check the collection and tokenIds are correct (when there is a UI, this will be far simpler).
+2. pI and pA check the collection and tokenIds are correct (when there is a UI, this will be far simpler).
 3. Both pI and pA `approve` the Token Swapper contract on their respective Token Contracts (so the contract can swap them at the same time of course).
 4. pA passes the `swapId` and `swap`details` into the contract to check if the following holds true (before spending and wasting gas accepting).